Gradient-boosting decision tree

 _ = plt.title("Synthetic regression dataset")

-As we previously discussed, boosting will be based on assembling a sequence of learners.
-We will start by creating a decision tree regressor.
-We will set the depth of the tree so that the resulting learner will underfit the data.
+As we previously discussed, boosting is based on assembling a sequence of learners.
+We start by creating a decision tree regressor.
+We set the depth of the tree to underfit the data on purpose.

 from sklearn.tree import DecisionTreeRegressor